 - In a large nonstick frying pan, stir onion, basil, garlic and peppers in hot oil over medium-high heat for 3-4 minutes, until onion is translucent.
 Add chicken and remaining 1/2 teaspoon salt and cook for 5-6 minutes until no longer pink.

 - Combine coconut milk and cornstarch and whisk well to combine.
 Carefully add to skillet, whisking vigorously.
 Cook and stir until slightly thickened and bubbly.
 Stir in ginger.
 Cook and stir for another minute.
 Serve over hot rice.

-The type/brand of curry powder is important in this recipe since the flavor will really come through.
-My favorite curry powder of all time is the sweet curry powder from Penzey’s spices; it’s a good idea to use a curry powder that has a flavor profile you like.
+Curry: the type/brand of curry powder is important in this recipe since the flavor will really come through.
+My favorite curry powder of all time is the sweet curry powder from Penzey's spices; it's a good idea to use a curry powder that has a flavor profile you like.